 The workbook will give space to write three CREATE goals, but you can set as many goals as you like.
-Before you start, review our goal setting tips for overcoming each of the eight barriers we discussed in step 2.
-Focus on the tips for your toughest barriers.
+Before you start, review our goal setting tips for overcoming each of the eight barriers we discussed in Step 2.
+Focus on the tips below for your toughest barriers.

 Creative Barrier: Time

-Tip: Maximize your time with a designated craft space.
+Our Solution: Maximize your time with a designated craft space

 You can save 20 minutes when all of your supplies are ready when you are.
 Make a CREATE goal to set up a designated place, your time-saving craft haven.